Be mindful of the future. But not at the expense of the moment.

 Emergency preparedness refers to the step taken to be ready to respond and survive during emergency conditions.
 It involves the ability to survive on your own without rescuer assistance for some time after critical events such as whether disaster, terrorist attack, or any pandemic situation.

 Emergency preparedness is one of the phases of emergency which is maintained by the emergency managers.
-They provide some basic disaster supplies kit to agency them and their family.
+They provide some basic disaster supplies kits to agency them and their family.

 To understand more about emergency preparedness read the link below:

 Emergencies can be the result of man-made or natural events.
-And, business requires special measures to protect their operations, infrastructures, and workers from any potential harmful effect that can be caused by the emergency.
+And, business requires special measures to grow business globally, their operations, infrastructures, and workers from any potential harmful effect that can be caused by the emergency.
 Business owners need to be prepared for any sort of emergencies to fight back and stand strong.

 Here are some related links which will help you understand more about business emergency preparedness planning:

-Emergencies, disasters and other crises don’t occur at convenient times.
+Emergencies, disasters, and other crises don’t occur at convenient times.
 Whether dealing with hurricanes, floods or blizzards, or widespread serious illness such as a viral outbreak or acts of terrorism or violence, businesses need to prepare for the impact of a multitude of hazards.
-To know more, read the article:
+To know more, click here.